theninthsky/client-side-rendering/README.md

 # SEO

+## Indexing

+### Google

 It is often said that Google is having trouble correctly indexing a CSR app.
 <br>
-That might have been the case in 2018, but as of 2022, Google prefectly indexes every CSR app you throw at it.
+That might have been the case in 2018, but as of 2022, Google prefectly indexes every JS app.
 <br>
 The indexed pages will have a title, description and even content, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).